 Traditional code-based systems require that development and modifications to business processes/applications be designed in one tool, exported to another tool to make the process changes, ported again to a separate test environment to determine efficacy, and often to yet another environment to finally deploy into production.
 This is neither efficient nor easily scalable.

-But beware of the “low-code/no-code trap,” as all model-driven or low-code technologies are not created equal.
-Be sure to choose low-code/no-code application platforms with centralized controls and governance – otherwise you’ll find yourself in a shadow IT “Wild West.”
+But beware of the “low-code trap,” as all model-driven or low-code technologies are not created equal.
+Be sure to choose low-code workflow automation platforms with centralized controls and governance – otherwise you’ll find yourself in a shadow IT “Wild West.”

 Other benefits of a robust and integrated business process/rules versioning system are the ability for all changes to be designed and tested without affecting the production environment, or requiring lengthy coding activities, or inefficient porting between multiple environments as each sprint progresses through its development lifecycle.
 And in organizations with strong citizen developers, maintenance of the application can actually be delegated to the business, shifting IT’s role in application development to focus on defining the object model and integration rules to interface with external systems.